Sage-Bionetworks/climbr/README.md

 ### Authentication

-First, register for an account with [CLIMB](https://climb.bio/).
-Note: this is different than the CLIMB developer portal.
-You'll use your CLIMB credentials, _not_ your developer portal credentials, to access data via the API.
+First, register for an account with [Climb](https://climb.bio/).
+Note: this is different than the Climb developer portal.
+You'll use your Climb credentials, _not_ your developer portal credentials, to access data via the API.

 To access the API, you need an access token: